 You can appoint someone to be your proxyholder.
 This person does not need to be a Toromont shareholder.
-Appoint that person by printing their name in the space provided in the enclosed proxy or voting instruction form.
+Appoint that person by printing their name in the space provided in the enclosed proxy or voting instruction form AND follow the instructions to the left under the heading Appointing a proxyholder.
+If you don't appoint a proxyholder, the Toromont representatives named in your form will be your proxyholder.
+Voting by proxy is the easiest way to vote.
+It means you are giving someone else the authority to attend the meeting and vote on your behalf (known as a "proxyholder").